luchao555/frost-cli/README.md

 # Fork frost-dalek repository
 # Implement to_bytes() for SecretKey type
 # Add proper serialization traits
+# This would of course only be for demonstration purposes,
+# as Secret Keys should not be accessible by the machine generating them

 # 5. Complete CLI Implementation
 # Once the above is completed, the CLI will support three main operations: